redis/ioredis/README.md

 If `enableReadyCheck` is `true`, client will emit `ready` when the server reports that it is ready to receive commands(e.g. finish loading data from disk).
 Otherwise `ready` will be emitted immediately right after the `connect` event.

+### "error"
+client will emit `error` when there's an error occurs during connecting.
+However ioredis emits all `error` events silently(only emits when there's at least one listener), so that your application won't crash if you're not listening to the `error` event.

 ### "close"
 client will emit `close` when an established Redis server connection has closed.